-During the on-campus portion of the semester (prior to practicum) Student Teachers study six courses.
-These courses prepare Student Teachers to begin to assume responsibilities for classroom instruction.
+During the on-campus portion of the semester (prior to practicum), Student Teachers study four courses.
+These courses allow Student Teachers to focus on the content and teaching strategies in their practicum.
 To that end, some courses involve classroom-based activities to complete assignments during the practicum.
 Teacher Associates should seek clarification from the Student Teachers and University Consultants regarding such assignments in order to assist in maximizing their learning value.
 These courses are: